This page discusses Stardog’s NiFi integration support to ETL data sources to Stardog.

 Follow these steps to upload this workflow to your NiFi instance (see the screencast below and refer to Apache NiFi user interface for terminology):

 - From the Operate Palette, click the “Upload Template” button and select the

 - Drag the “Template” icon from the Components Toolbar onto the canvas.

-StardogPutprocessor to configure the connection details and point to the correct location for the mappings file
+StardogPutprocessor to configure the connection details.
+Point to the correct location for the mappings file,

 - Modify the connection details for the

 The example is created to run every hour, so if you leave NiFi running, the data will be fetched, transformed, and uploaded into Stardog every hour.